MicrosoftDocs/learn/learn-pr/azure/network-fundamentals/includes/4-network-protocols.md

 Routing, in the context of networks, refers to the mechanism used to make sure that data packets follow the correct delivery path between the sending and receiving device on a network.

 For example, think about the PC you're using and the server that's serving the page you're currently reading.
-Multiple networks might connect your PC, and the server and various paths might be available between these two devices.
+Multiple networks might connect your PC and the server, and various paths might be available between these two devices.

 ## Protocol categories